SuperIllu/AoE2DEUnitSpriteFaceAdder/README.md

 ## Getting started with CHUM
+You can start the main.py script via `python main.py` (python3 required) or find a Windows executable in the `dist` folder.
-Start the .exe, but make sure that the `imgs` folder is in the same location as the .exe.
+If you start the .exe, make sure that the `imgs` folder is in the same location as the .exe.
 Select the input folder that contains the exported bmps.
 Select all face pictures to be overlaid over the unit sprites.
 Select the output folder, I recommend a new, empy one.